 Oil and water.
 Toothpaste and orange juice.
 Some things just don’t go together.
 While you’re not likely to get seriously ill from downing a glass of OJ right after brushing your teeth, other seemingly safe combinations can be harmful.

 For example, nutritious foods and prescription medications seem like a match made in healthful heaven, right?
 Not necessarily.
-According to board-certified family physician and chief medical officer at Vireo Health of New York, Dr. Stephen Dahmer, food and drinks can affect how much of a medication is absorbed and how quickly it is metabolized by the body.
+According to board-certified family physician and chief medical officer of Vireo Health, Stephen Dahmer, M.D., food and drinks can affect how much of a medication is absorbed and how quickly it is metabolized by the body.
 These food-drug interactions can render a prescription ineffective or increase its absorption and the risk of dangerous side effects.
-Dr. Dahmer explains some common food/drug interactions that seniors and caregivers should be aware of below.
+Dahmer explains some common food-drug interactions that seniors and caregivers should be aware of below.

 Bananas also contain tyramine, an amino acid found in red wine, soy and certain cheeses that can negatively interact with monoamine oxidase inhibitors (MAOIs).
 MAOIs (Nardil, Parnate) are a class of drugs commonly prescribed to treat depression.
 O’Connor says that a low-tyramine diet is typically recommended for people taking these medications.

 Cranberry JuiceUrinary tract infections (UTIs) are a common and potentially serious problem for seniors.
 Many family caregivers use home remedies like cranberry juice or cranberry extract to prevent and manage recurrent UTIs, but this juice contains chemicals that may interact with warfarin (Coumadin) and some statin medications.

 Leafy GreensSpinach, kale, cabbage and broccoli receive high praise in health food circles for their vitamin K content, minerals, fiber and low calorie count.
 But, for people taking blood thinners like warfarin, munching on too much green can be bad.